Sydney-Informatics-Hub/nfcoreWorkshopTesting/Part2/exercise5/README.md

 We can use the `ext.args` variable to parse any tool parameters to the tool command run by the process.
 Neat huh!

+?
+Possibly also look at `conf/modules.config` (Chris mentions this in his part) - observe that the ext.args is present in all processes, so users can apply this to anything not just trim_galore

 Now look at the actual `trim_galore` run command (starting at line 42 or 58).

 We can see that nf-core has hardcoded the parameters `cores` and `gzip`, and also fed in the `paired` argument if the input is detected as paired-end reads.